Steering Committee

 Chris Crosby

-Chris serves as the Chair of PWG.
+Chris serves as the Vice Chair of PWG.
 Like many in the union, his experience as an aide and campaign worker has shown him both sides of the political process.
 He is committed to helping get both Legislative Aides and Campaign Workers to a point where we can comfortably work in Colorado politics and have the support needed to stay.
 We have chosen to be here not for the great benefits, high reputation, or the living wage; but for some higher reason.
 And for as much external pressure there is in political work, it is the internal pressures that force us out.
 Chris is in PWG because it is important to him to help strengthen our relationships with employers so that we are comfortable at home and at work 1) to help ourselves and 2) to let us serve others better.

 Worker rights, dignity, and pay has fallen squarely in the middle of Colorado’s political environment, and he believes this issue is not something our majority party can be divided on.
 In service of increasing pay and working conditions for Colorado’s political workers, Chris believes that the only way to achieve our shared needs is in solidarity with one another.